jackfoxy/urQL/docs/ref-ch01-introduction.md

 All user-defined names follow the hoon term naming standard.

-All except the simplest functions are collected in their own section and aliased inline into select clause and predicates.
+All except the simplest functions are collected in their own section and aliased inline into SELECT clause and predicates.
 Emphasizes composability and improves readability.

 There are no subqueries.